luccaluchi/database-conception/README.md

 # Database Conception
-This is a work of the database course that consists of the design of a relational database going through all its stages.
+This is a project of the database course that consists of the design of a relational database going through all its stages.
 In this work, I used Python to read, process and validate information from a CSV file and populete a MySQL database.

 ## Problem
 O seu grupo foi contratado para modelar um banco de dados relacional